 Glowing the distance for North Lincolnshire hospice

-More than 450 walkers donned feather bowers and glow sticks to step out to raise funds for a charity-run hospice.
+More than 450 walkers donned feather boas and glow sticks to step out to raise funds for a charity-run hospice.

 People of all ages and abilities took part in Lindsey Lodge Hospice’s 10-mile Glow Walk and three-mile Glow Worm Wiggle, which were sponsored by local solicitors Symes Bains Broomer.